-Task genre High pass Pass Below pass Essay A very good attempt at achieving the task backed up by several examples and reasons provided from the learner's personal experience or general awareness.
-Well-organised, with evidence of paragraphing and an appropriate essay format.
-Reader will be informed and made aware of writer's stance.
-There will be evidence of a good range of structure and vocabulary together with simple cohesive devices.
-Errors in language, spelling and punctuation will be present but of a non- impeding nature.
+Task genre High pass Pass Below pass achicup b reascalearrexpeataware well evident and form Essay Reactamad stan Therefore good vocation simple the control of th by several examples and sons provided from the ener's persona I erience or general areness.
+Il-organised, with dence of paragraphing an appropriate essay mat. der will be informed and de aware of writer's nee.
+The will be evidence of a drange of structure and abulary together with ple cohesive devices.
 The task will be achieved adequately with at least one example and reason provided from a personal or general point of view.
 Essay format.
 Introduction, body and conclusion and a reasonable attempt at paragraphing.
 Reader will be able to follow the line of reasoning.
 Language will be generally accurate at a simple level.
 There are likely to be a number of errors present but mostly non-impeding.
 Spelling and punctuation reasonably accurate but persistent errors will occur.
 An inadequate attempt at achieving the task either because of noticeable lack of length or failure to respond to the question.
 Following the script will put a considerable strain on the reader.
 Poor attempt at paragraphing and text organisation.
-There will be an all-round serious lack of control of language leading to misunderstanding and creating a negative effect on the reader.
+There will be an all-round serious lack of control of language leading to misunderstanding and creating a negative effect of the reader.
 There may be evidence of pre-learned chunks of text which do not bear any relation to the question.